Brand Names: Butisol Sodium

 round, green, imprinted with BUTISOL SODIUM, 37 113

 What are the possible side effects of butabarbital (Butisol Sodium)?

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about butabarbital (Butisol Sodium)?